workfloworchestrator/example-orchestrator/README.md

 products.

-There are variants of the node product that allow the creation of nodes for different manufactures, and only the matching device types will be shown in the dropdown.
+There are variants of the node product that allow the creation of nodes for different manufacturers, and only the matching device types will be shown in the dropdown.

 #### CoreLink